rubycentral/cfp-app/README.md

 One note, at this point updating the review tags or posting a comment in either comment box will refresh the page and lose changes in the other comment box.
 Only Rating is an ajax call that will not disturb the rest of the page.

 One thing that will happen is you will get notifications showing you what talks have been updated after this point.
 You only get notifications for talks you have reviewed though.
 We added a flag in the participants sections which defaults to true for reviewers to receive an email when comments have been left on the talk.
 You will not receive an email for an update though notifications for updates do appear in the Notifications nav list.

+### Migrating From CFP App 1.0
+This is a major upgrade from the original CFP App that is not backwards compatible.
+If you have an existing installation of CFP App 1.0 and you want to preserve your data, you will need to handle the data migration on your own (RubyKaigi team did that, and it wasn't that hard).

 ### Organizing Duties